-Mary Gannon, CLMP’s Executive Director, is a veteran nonprofit administrator with more than twenty years of experience in the literary field.
-Prior to joining CLMP she served as the Associate Director/Director of Content for the Academy of American Poets for five years, where she oversaw the production of the organization’s award-winning website, Poets.org, its popular Poem-a-Day series, and its Education Program, including Teach This Poem, a weekly offering that received the 2018 National Book Foundation’s Innovations in Reading Prize.
-She also served as Editorial Director of Poets & Writers, Inc., the country’s largest nonprofit organization serving poets and writers of literary prose, where she headed up Poets & Writers Magazine and pw.org.
-Also an award-winning poet whose poems have been published widely, Mary has published numerous articles about publishing and the literary field and has profiled such notable authors as The New Yorker editor David Remnick and nonfiction writer John Haskell, fiction writers Jay McInerney and Heidi Julavits, and poets Anne Carson and Major Jackson.
-She is co-author with her husband, Kevin Larimer, of The Poets & Writers Complete Guide to Being a Writer, published by Avid Reader Press in 2020.
+Mary Gannon is the Executive Director of The Community of Literary Magazines and Presses (CLMP), a 55-year-old nonprofit service organization that supports independent literary publishers.
+Gannon is a veteran nonprofit administrator with more than twenty years of experience in the literary field.
+Prior to joining CLMP, she was the Associate Director/Director of Content for the Academy of American Poets, where she oversaw the award-winning website Poets.org, the popular Poem-a-Day series, American Poets magazine, and the Academy’s Education Program.
+She also served as Editorial Director of Poets & Writers, Inc., where she headed up Poets & Writers Magazine and pw.org.
+An award-winning poet, Gannon has published numerous articles about publishing and the literary field, profiling such notable authors as Anne Carson, John Haskell, Major Jackson, Heidi Julavits, Jay McInerney, and David Remnick.
+She is co-author with her husband, Kevin Larimer, of The Poets & Writers Complete Guide to Being a Writer, published by Avid Reader Press in 2020

-Joan Hilty directs comics and graphic novel licensed publishing at Nickelodeon, and is Editor-in-Chief of the book producer Pageturner.
-She has been a senior editor at DC Comics/Vertigo and a syndicated cartoonist.
-She also curates comics programming for the Miami Book Fair and teaches at the School of Visual Arts in New York City.
+Joan Hilty is Executive Editor of franchise story at Nickelodeon Animation/Avatar Studios.
+She previously directed comics and graphic novel licensed publishing at ViacomCBS Consumer Products, and is a founder of the book producer Pageturner.
+She was a longtime editor for DC Comics/Vertigo and a syndicated cartoonist.
+She co-directs comics programming for Miami Book Fair and teaches at the School of Visual Arts in New York City.

 Brett Fletcher Lauer

 Camille Rankine is the author of Incorrect Merciful Impulses, published in 2016 by Copper Canyon Press, and the chapbook Slow Dance with Trip Wire, selected by Cornelius Eady for the Poetry Society of America’s 2010 New York Chapbook Fellowship.
-She is the recipient of a 2010 “Discovery”/Boston Review Poetry Prize, as well as fellowships from the National Endowment for the Arts and the MacDowell Colony.
+She is the recipient of a 2010 “Discovery”/Boston Review Poetry Prize, as well as fellowships from the National Endowment for the Arts, the Bread Loaf Writers’ Conference, and MacDowell.
 She chairs the board of The Poetry Project, and teaches at The New School.

-Benjamin Samuel is the Managing Editor of BOMB Magazine and teaches writing at Columbia University.
-He’s the former Director of Programs for the National Book Foundation, where he serves on their Book Council, and the co-founder of Electric Literature’s Recommended Reading.
+Benjamin Samuel is the Managing Editor of BOMB Magazine.
+He’s the former Director of Programs for the National Book Foundation and the co-founder of Electric Literature’s Recommended Reading.
 He has an MFA from Brooklyn College, and his writing has been published by McSweeney’s, Lit Hub, Crime Reads, Publishers Weekly, Men’s Journal, InsideHook, and Guernica.

 Clarisse Rosaz Shariyf

-Johnny Temple is the Publisher and Editor-in-Chief of Akashic Books, an award-winning Brooklyn-based independent company dedicated to publishing urban literary fiction and political nonfiction.
-He won the American Association of Publishers’ 2005 Miriam Bass Award for Creativity in Independent Publishing.
-Temple also plays bass guitar in the rock band Girls Against Boys, which has toured extensively across the globe and released numerous albums on independent and major record companies.
-He has contributed articles and political essays to various publications, including The Nation, Publishers Weekly, AlterNet, Alternative Press, Poets & Writers, and Bust.
-Temple lives in Fort Greene, Brooklyn.
+Johnny Temple is the publisher and editor in chief of Akashic Books, an award-winning Brooklyn-based independent company dedicated to publishing urban literary fiction and political nonfiction.
+He won the 2013 Ellery Queen Award and is the editor of the anthology USA Noir, which was selected as a New York Times Editors’ Choice.
+Temple has taught courses on the publishing business at Wilkes University, Wesleyan University, and Pratt Institute.
+He also plays bass guitar in the bands Girls Against Boys, Soulside, and Fake Names, which have toured extensively across the globe and released numerous albums on independent and major record companies.
+He has contributed articles and political essays to various publications, including The Nation, Publishers Weekly, AlterNet, Poets & Writers, and BookForum.

-Anderson Tepper spent more than twenty years on the editorial staff of Vanity Fair and has written on books and international authors for a variety of publications, including The New York Times Book Review, the Nation, Words without Borders, Tin House, and the Paris Review Daily.
-He is co-chair of the international committee of the Brooklyn Book Festival.
+Anderson Tepper is co-chair of the international committee of the Brooklyn Book Festival and has written on books and authors for a variety of publications, including The New York Times Book Review, The Los Angeles Times, Vanity Fair, World Literature Today, Words without Borders and the Paris Review Daily.

 Meredith Walters is the Brooklyn Public Library’s Director of Programs and Exhibitions.